jhhughes256/azithro_pk/README.md

 This repository provides code for the web application described in the manuscript:

-"Predictions of Systemic, Intracellular, and Lung Concentrations of Azithromycin with Different Dosing Regimens used in COVID-19 Clinical Trials" by Jim H. Hughes, Kevin Sweeney, Sima Ahadieh and Daniele Ouellet.
+Hughes, J.H., Sweeney, K., Ahadieh, S. and Ouellet, D. (2020), Predictions of Systemic, Intracellular, and Lung Concentrations of Azithromycin with Different Dosing Regimens used in COVID‐19 Clinical Trials.
+CPT Pharmacometrics Syst.
+Pharmacol. [doi:10.1002/psp4.12537](https://ascpt.onlinelibrary.wiley.com/doi/abs/10.1002/psp4.12537)

 ## Purpose of the Application